Doenet/service/API.md

 "Progress" is a pairing between worksheets and learners.

 ## GET /users/:user

+get information about a user

 ## PUT /users/:user
 ## PATCH /users/:user

-get a user or update a user
+update a user.

+## GET /users/:user/authentication

+Log in as the given user.
+Password is sent in the `Authorization:
+Basic` header.
+Responds by setting a cookie containing a JWT.

 ## POST /learners/:user/worksheets/:worksheet/statements
 ## POST /learners/:user/worksheets/:worksheet/progress

-record a learner event (like an xAPI statement or progress).
+Record a learner event (like an xAPI statement or progress).

-If no cookie is set, a set-cookie is sent
+If no cookie is set, a set-cookie is sent for a guest user.

 ## PUT /learners/:user/worksheets/:worksheet/state